1dustindavis/git_osx_installer/README.md

+# This fork of git_osx_installer is intended to just run the github actions for building the latest macOS version of git.

 # FAQ

 ## I have XCode installed (and consequently its bundled git); how do I get my system to use this version instead?